liesel-devs/liesel-jss/README.md

 ### Running example: Bayesian regression

-Make sure you're still in the liesel-jss directory and have the liesel-jss environment activated (see [above](#installing-liesel)).
-If that's the case, execute the running example as follows:
+Make sure you're still in the liesel-jss directory and have the liesel-jss environment activated (see [above](#installing-liesel)), then execute the running example as follows:

 ```sh
 quarto render supplement/1-running-example/example.qmd